Top UK civil servant apologises for suggesting 'chickenpox parties' to spread Covid

 Lord Sedwill also acknowledged that he believed Matt Hancock should have been replaced as health secretary.

-In one WhatsApp exchange with the current Cabinet Secretary, Simon Case, Lord Sedwill remarked that removing Mr Hancock from the post would "save lives and protect the NHS".
+In one WhatsApp exchange with the now-Cabinet Secretary, Simon Case, Lord Sedwill remarked that removing Mr Hancock from the post would "save lives and protect the NHS".

 READ MORE: Covid 'just nature's way of dealing with old people', inquiry told